openbase/bco.website/www/developer/installation.md

 git clone -b master https://github.com/openbase/bco.git
 ```
 ::: tip INFO
-We recommend to checkout and install the ```master``` branch in case you start the development of new components.
+We recommend to checkout and install the ```dev``` branch in order to start the development of new components.
-The ```latest-stable``` branch is still linking against BCO 1.6 which will be soon replaced by BCO 2.0.
-Be aware to [setup the snapshot repository](#setup-snapshot-repository) before building the ```master``` branch.
+Be aware to [setup the snapshot repository](#setup-snapshot-repository) before building the ```dev``` branch.
 :::

 ### Setup Snapshot Repository
 ::: tip INFO
-This step is only required if you are using a non release branch (e.g. master) or link against it.
+This step is only required if you are using a non release branch (e.g. dev) or link against it.
 :::

-BCO is using maven as build tool.
+BCO is using gradle as build tool.
 All dependencies are deployed at the central maven repositories and will be downloaded without any specific configuration for stable releases.
 In case you want to build a bco nightly release or your project depends on any snapshots you have to add the following public repository configuration profile to your maven settings file (```~/.m2/settings.xml```).

 ```xml